MaoYingrong/MEMEs_culture_evolution/README.md

     * Store all data in the Midway HPC.
   * Data Processing
     * Perform perceptual hashing and Locality Sensitivity Hashing to classify memes into different clusters based on whether they use the same templates (visual characteristics such as the main figure on the images).
-    * Extract text from memes to analyze both visual and textual content.
+    * Extract text from memes and store them in a single file with links to posts.
   * Data Analysis
     * Use natural language processing (NLP) techniques to analyze titles, descriptions, and texts extracted from the memes for content meaning (mainly topic and sentiment).
     * Use upvotes, upvote ratios, and comments, combined with the results of the content analysis above, to measure the ambiguity of meme templates.